Skip to article frontmatterSkip to article content

 return(inputs,targets)

-# initialize random weights and biases for all layers
+# Initialize random weights and zero biases for all layers.

 Weights = [np.random.uniform(low=-0.1,high=+0.1,size=[ LayerSizes[j],LayerSizes[j+1] ]) for j in range(NumLayers)]